Project

 Redesigning in-situ concrete frame for innovative, fast-track build MMC approach

-Within the warehouse, two travelling cranes hoist all building materials up into itself.
-This enables the structure to be built with the cladding, the bathroom pods, the risers, utility cabinets and partitions, all within an enclosed environment.
+Inside the warehouse, two travelling cranes lifted materials into the structure, allowing simultaneous installation of cladding, bathroom pods, risers, utility cabinets, and partitions, all within a controlled environment.

-To enable the rising factory Walsh worked with Mace to convert the building from an in-situ concrete frame to a fully precast frame, using omina flat slabs and cores built in twin wall.
+To enable the Rising Factory, Walsh redesigned the building from an in-situ concrete frame to a fully precast solution.
+This included:

 Client